 Regulatory framework

-Law that regulates the management of water resources and the provision of water supply and sewage services throughout Saint Lucia, as well as other related matters.
+An act to provide for the management of water resources and to regulate the delivery of water supply services and sewerage services throughout Saint Lucia and for related matters

 LINK